 We are super happy to announce our internship program for 2019!

-Our internship program, which has been approved by the State of Washington Small Farm Internship Program, will run from mid-March until mid-October, with weekly modules that involve 20 hours or so of one-on-one lessons taught by our farmers, lots of fieldwork, and a bit of reading and watching relevant videos.
+Our weekly modules will involve 20 hours or so of one-on-one lessons taught by our farmers, lots of fieldwork, and a bit of reading and watching relevant videos.
 Interns will also participate in rotating monthly responsibilities and may also undertake an optional research project.
 Although farming entails a lot of hard work, we recognize the need for rest and fun, too, so our schedule incorporates several built-in flexible weeks, and we also hope our interns will join in the various workshops, potlucks, and other social opportunities offered by our close-knit community.

 Our program will look something like this–but please note our schedule is subject to change.

 |Weekly module||Week beginning|

 |Poultry operations and egg handling||March 18|

 |Irrigation and water management||April 15|